 Apps per tenant with shared plans

-You can also choose to share your plan between multiple tenants, but deploy separate apps for each tenant.
+You can also choose to share your plan with multiple tenants but deploy separate apps for each tenant.
 This provides you with logical isolation between each tenant, and this approach gives you the following advantages:

 You can also consider deploying a shared application on a single plan.
 This tends to be the most cost-efficient option, and it requires the least operational overhead because there are fewer resources to manage.
 You can scale the overall plan based on load or demand, and all tenants sharing the plan will benefit from the increased capacity.